hRun/SA-haveibeenpwned/README.md

 I was unsatisfied with the publicly available Splunk add-ons already providing this functionality as they either didn't allow control over what and how is queried for or didn't format the output to my wishes.
 So I came up with my own Splunk add-on implementing these missing features.

 Cross-compatible with Python 2 and 3.
-Tested on Splunk Enterprise 8.2.3 and 8.1.1 on Windows, Linux and Splunk Cloud.
+Tested on Splunk Enterprise 9.0.2 and 8.2.3 on Windows, Linux and Splunk Cloud.

 Licensed under http://www.apache.org/licenses/LICENSE-2.0.

 * Authors: Harun Kuessner
-* Version: 2.1.0
+* Version: 2.2.0

 ## Installation & Updating

 Just unpack to _$SPLUNK_HOME/etc/apps_ on your Splunk search head and restart the instance.
 Use the deployer in a distributed environment.

+**Important note on updating from version 2.1.0 to 2.2.0:**

+Due to changes in the HIBP API's rate limiting, a parameter to set the supplied API key's individual rate limit was added on the add-on's configuration page.
+It controls sleep intervals during search execution to prevent provoking API timeouts.
+The parameter is set to 10 requests per minute by default (current lowest tier).
+To make full use of your API plan, set it to the rate limit tied to the entered API key (as visible from https://haveibeenpwned.com/API/Key/Verify).

 **Important note on updating to add-on version 2.x.x:**

-When updating from add-on version 1.x.x to 2.x.x or from any previous version to version 2.1.0, you'll be required to reconfigure used API key and proxies (see _Requirements & Setup_).
+When updating from add-on version 1.x.x to 2.x.x, you'll be required to reconfigure used API key and proxies (see _Requirements & Setup_).
 Un-privileged users without the _list\_storage\_passwords_ capability will no longer be able to make use of _mode=mail_.
 A custom role _can\_query\_hibp_ is supplied to empower such users (including all negative implications this capability brings with it until Splunk finally decides to fix it).

 For legacy Splunk environments, if you prefer a slimmer implementation or if the stated cpability limitations are not an option, please use add-on version 1.2.2.
 Overall functionality is exactly the same.